Yesterday we enjoyed a fabulous evening on a boat trip from Bay Bulls to the Witless Bay Ecological Reserve.

-Last time on the (same) boat we had much less people, the tourism season is really starting to pick up.
-Still, everybody was able to find a spot on either side of the boat when the captain announced something to see on either port or starboard railing.
+Last time we were on this boat there were much less people, the tourism season is really starting to pick up.
+Still, everybody was able to find a spot on either side of the boat when the captain announced something to see on either port or starboard side.

-First ‘stop’ was Gull island, same as last time, and the show of Atlantic Puffins was much better this time.
-The island was filled with puzzled looking Puffins, that seems to be their standard expression:
+Our first ‘stop’ was Gull island, same as last time, and the show of Atlantic puffins was much better this time around.
+The island was filled with puzzled looking puffins, that seems to be their standard expression:

 They were on the water and in the air as well, here’s one not too far from the boat: